rudfoss/radutils/libs/config-builder-source-azure/README.md

 This function addresses a problem with the `DefaultAzureCredential` where a timeout value carries over from some older request causing a long delay when looking up key vault secrets.
 This is NOT intended as a permanent fix, but a workaround until there is a more "official" way to solve the problem.
 Ref: [https://github.com/Azure/azure-sdk-for-js/issues/23017](https://github.com/Azure/azure-sdk-for-js/issues/23017)

 This "fixed" credential is used in place of the `DefaultAzureCredential` when calling `ConfigSourceAzureAppConfiguration.createDefault`

+# Changelog

+Version|Description
+-|-
+`v0.1.2`|Updated dependencies and removed workaround for edge case now fixed by the Azure team.<br/>Added support for specifying options to pass to `DefaultAzureCredentials`.
+`v0.1.1`|Inital release